Conformal Prediction Bands for Two-Dimensional Functional Time Series: Simulation study

-We repeat here the previous simulation with fixed sample size $T$ and a blocking scheme of increasing size $b$, in order to determine how the validity and efficiency of the resulting prediction bands are influenced by such parameter $b$.
-The value of $T$ is fixed equal to 99, which in our opinion provides a good balance between scenarios with small and large sample sizes, moreover, analogous results have been found letting vary the value of $T$.
-Results are reported in \autoref{fig:simulation_2}.

-Once again, in all the circumstances the 99\% confidence interval for the empirical coverage includes the target level of $1-\alpha$, hence confirming the validity of the CP bands even for higher values of $b$.
-Moreover, one can notice that, as already pointed out by \cite{diquigiovanni2021_FTS} in the one-dimensional functional setting, the band size tends to decrease when $b$ decreases, thus providing more efficient prediction regions.
-We conjecture that this behaviour is related to the inverse proportionality between the blocking scheme size $b$ and the dimension of the permutation family $|\Pi|$.
-A comparison of the different forecasting algorithms performances validates the consideration in Section \ref{subsec:sample_size}.
+This time, we fix the sample size $T$ and let the blocking scheme $b$ vary, in order to determine how the validity and efficiency of the resulting prediction bands are influenced by such parameter.
+Once again, we repeat the experiments for $\alpha=0.1$, $\alpha=0.2$, $\alpha=0.3$, whereas the value of $T$ is fixed and equal to 119, which provides a good balance between scenarios with small and large sample sizes.
+Analogous results have been found by letting the value of $T$ vary.
+Results are reported in \autoref{fig:sim_2_coverage} and \autoref{fig:sim_2_width}.
+Once again, in all circumstances the empirical coverage is close to the nominal one, confirming validity of CP bands even for higher values of $b$.
+Moreover, one can notice that, as already pointed out by \citealt{diquigiovanni2021_FTS}, the band size tends to decreases when $b$ decreases, thus providing more efficient prediction regions.
+We argue that this behaviour is related to the inverse proportionality between the blocking scheme size $b$ and the dimension of permutation family $|\Pi|$.
+Finally, notice that larger prediction bands attain as expected a larger empirical coverage, and that larger values of $\alpha$ (smaller confidence level $1-\alpha$) result in smaller prediction bands.
+A comparison of forecasting algorithms performances validates the considerations in Section \ref{subsec:sample_size}.